Marketing segments vs. marketing lists

 Key differences between how lists and segments are made

-To create a segment, you must work directly in Dynamics 365 for Marketing.
-Marketing lists can be created using any of several different Customer Engagement apps and add-ons.
+To create a segment, you must work directly in Dynamics 365 Marketing.
+Marketing lists can be created using any of several different Dynamics 365 apps and add-ons.

-Unlike marketing lists, marketing segments run on the marketing-insights services, which are designed to crunch large amounts of data without impacting the performance of your Dynamics 365 for Customer Engagement user interface and other functions.
+Unlike marketing lists, marketing segments run on the marketing-insights service, which is designed to crunch large amounts of data without impacting the performance of your Dynamics 365 user interface and other functions.

 You can mix several segments and combine them with various logical operators (union, include, or exclude) to create compound segments.
 In this way, you can mix several simple segments to create advanced selection logic.

-How to use marketing segments with Dynamics 365 for Marketing
+How to use marketing segments with Dynamics 365 Marketing

 The primary role of marketing segments is to create collections of related contacts that you can target using a customer journey.
 You can use a dynamic segment, static segment, or subscription list to target a customer journey, but you can't use a dynamic marketing list, so the only way to target a customer journey based on a dynamic database query is to create a dynamic segment.

-How to use marketing lists with Dynamics 365 for Marketing
+How to use marketing lists with Dynamics 365 Marketing

-Dynamics 365 for Marketing makes use of static marketing lists from Customer Engagement to create subscription lists, which enable contacts to sign up for your various mailing lists.
+Dynamics 365 Marketing makes use of static marketing lists to create subscription lists, which enable contacts to sign up for your various mailing lists.
 Subscription lists are a special type of static marketing list that can only contain contacts.
 Unlike most marketing lists, you can also use subscription lists to target a customer journey directly.

 Key differences between how lists and segments are evaluated